mramshaw/Alexa-Stuff/README.md

 > “Google Assistant making calls pretending to be human not only without disclosing that it’s a bot, but
 > adding ‘ummm’ and ‘aaah’ to deceive the human on the other end with the room cheering it… horrifying.
 > Silicon Valley is ethically lost, rudderless and has not learned a thing.”

+[The above quote is from the preceding Fortune article.]

 ## Icons